 It seems everyone is digging the soil to find healthy foods.
 Thanks to health enthusiasts and fitness freaks.
 Moringa is now mainstream and Haldi doodh is a tonic!
 One such food that has boomed big is the Chia seeds.

-Chia seeds are the scientifically proven healthy diet seeds.
+Chia seeds are scientifically proven healthy diet seeds.
 People are going ga-ga over them.
-These black and white tiny energy injecting seeds are obtained from Salvia Hispanica.
+These black and white tiny energy-injecting seeds are obtained from Salvia Hispanica.

 Brimmed with nutrients these tiny seeds are a blessing to the body.
-Chia seeds are rich in Dietary fibres.
-They promote deep hydration that enhances body metabolism and induce optimal health.
+Chia seeds are rich in Dietary fibers.
+They promote deep hydration that enhances body metabolism and induces optimal health.

 They improve and maintain our Ojas (inner strength and vitality).
 Eating them regularly can also help quell inflammation.